1. Copy and paste both links in Notepad or plain text before you paste them into your course management software , etc.

 2. If you would like assistance creating persistent links, contact your subject librarian.

 Want to provide access to full-text material from your web page?
 You can create persistent links to access full-text articles from many of Hunter Library’s databases.
-The URL can be incorporated into a webpage, Blackboard, or even sent in an e-mail.
+The URL can be incorporated into a webpage, a learning management system such as Canvas, or even sent in an e-mail.

-In EBSCO databases, you can go to the Permalink option to the right of the article bstract.
-This permalink may be copied and pasted into your BlackBoard course, etc.
+In EBSCO databases, you can go to the Permalink option to the right of the article abstract.
+This permalink may be copied and pasted into your course management software.

 Reserve a Study Room